ppy/osu-wiki/wiki/Guides/Using_custom_hitsounds/en.md

 ![](img/beatmap-folder-resources.png "A typical beatmap Song Folder containing custom hitsounds")

-In the example shown above, the first sound listed is a `soft-hitclap.wav`, and will replace the default hitsound that plays when a note with the Soft sampleset, hitclap addition is successfully hit.
-Note that this will only play on the *selected sampleset*—if your beatmap uses other samplesets, they will require additional hitsound files (even if you intend to use the exact same sound sample), such as by adding a `normal-hitclap.wav` when using the Normal sampleset.
+In the image shown above, the first sound listed is a `soft-hitclap.wav`, and will replace the default hitsound that plays when a note with the Soft sampleset, hitclap addition is successfully hit.
+Note that this will only play on the *selected sampleset*.
+If your beatmap uses other samplesets, they will require additional hitsound files (even if you intend to use the exact same sound sample), such as by adding a `normal-hitclap.wav` when using the Normal sampleset.

 ## Using custom hitsounds